algolia/tutorials/front-end-javascript/Algolia Real Time Search with Twitter typeahead.js.md

 ### Algolia's support for Twitter typeahead.js

-One of the many nice things about Aloglia's APIs is the built in adapter for Twitter typeahead.js.
+One of the many nice things about Algolia's APIs is the built in adapter for Twitter typeahead.js.

 ```javascript
 /*